Clicketyclick/SimpleImageGallery/README.md

 ## Pros and cons of **Simple Image Gallery**

+> [!WARNING]
+> Do *NOT* any personal/private images online!!!
+This is *not* a security system - and you "share with the world" online!

 Pros | cons
 ---|---
 Fast loading	| Manual rebuil and database load
-Keeps you originals away from the net	| Max display width and height defined by database Watermarking in database[^watermark] | Requires resizing of ALL images
+Keeps you originals away from the net	| Max display width and height defined by database Watermarking in database | Requires resizing of ALL images

+> [!TIP]
-[^watermark]: If you put a watermark into your display images, the original are unaffected.
+> If you put a watermark into your display images, the original are unaffected.

-> [!WARNING]
-> Do *NOT* any personal/private images online!!!
-This is *not* a security system - and you "share with the world" online!

 ## Demo